braitsch/ofxModal/readme.md

 	ofxModalAlert myAlert;
 	myAlert.alert("you have borked the system.");

-Although it's a good idea to create a single Alert for your entire application so you can assign it to other modal windows in the event they generate an error.
+Although it's a good idea to create a single Alert for your entire application which you can then assign to other modal windows in the event they generate an error.

 	myCustomModal myModal;
 	shared_ptr<ofxModalAlert> myAlert = make_shared<ofxModalAlert>();
 	myModal.setAlert(myAlert);
 	myModal.alert("hi it's me again!");

-This automatically delays showing the Alert until after the offending window has closed eliminating the need for you to add the event handlers yourself.
+This automatically delays showing the Alert until after the offending window has closed eliminating the need for you to stagger them out yourself.

 ## Confirms
 Confirm windows require a little more setup because you typically will want to do something based on the user's response.

 	ofxModalConfirm confirm;
+	confirm.addListener(this, &ofApp::onModalEvent);
 	confirm.setMessage("Are you sure you really want to do this?");
-	confirm.addListener(this, &ofApp::onModalEvent);
 	confirm.show();

 	void onModalEvent(ofxModalEvent e)